The commentary of former CBS Evening News anchorman Walter Cronkite defined issues and events in America for almost two decades.

 A day after Sadat agreed to such a visit the invitation came from Israeli Prime Minister Menachem Begin.
 It was a step that would eventually pave the way for the Camp David accords and an Israeli-Egyptian Peace treaty.

 Many criticised Cronkite for his refusal to take more risks in TV news coverage.
 Others felt that his credibility and prestige had greater impact because of his judicious display of those qualities.
-In addition, many felt that his demand for centre stage (an average of six minutes out of the 22 minutes on an evening newscast focused on him) took time away from in-depth coverage of the news.
+In addition, many felt that his demand for centre stage (an average of six minutes out of the 22 minutes on an evening newscast focused on him) took time away from in-depth news coverage.
 Some referred to this time in the spotlight as “the magic.”

 In 1981, in accord with CBS policy, Cronkite retired.